PDC-support/hpc-intro-retired/_episodes/13-workflows.md

-Automated workflows increase the reproducibility of computational research, and enable you to figure out precisely what data and what code were used to generate a result:
+Automated workflows increase the reproducibility of computational research, and enable you to figure out precisely what data and what code were used to generate a result.
+Such workflows:

  - Provide a historical record (provenance) of data, its origins and causal relationships.
  - Can be used to ensure quality of data based on ancestral data, or find sources of errors.
  - Allow automated recreation of data.
- - Implemented in many workflow management tools.
+ - Are implemented in many workflow management tools.

-What are workflow management tools?
+But what are workflow management tools?

 - Orchestrated and repeatable pattern for a series of computational or data manipulation steps.
 - Typical homemade workflows: series of scripts that read data and input, call programs and produce outputs.